 The Dev Team Thinks of Everything: When the party stays at an inn, they all shift into their respective "sleeping" animations.
-In normal gameplay the only thing the player sees of these are the characters heads peaking out from under the sheets of the beds, but by toggling sprite layers using an emulator you can see that not only are the rest of the characters' bodies there, they have panties or boxers as well—and that those panties change color depending on the character's class.
+In normal gameplay the only thing the player sees of these are the characters' heads peeking out from under the sheets of the beds, but by toggling sprite layers using an emulator you can see that not only are the rest of the characters' bodies there, they have panties or boxers as well — and that those panties change color depending on the character's class.

-Also the game is very famous for this by making you meet the characters you didn't choose every now and them.
-Exclusive scenes may happen too depending of what character you have in or out of your party.
+Also, the game is very famous for this by making you meet the characters you didn't choose every now and them.
+Exclusive scenes may happen too depending o! what character you have in or out of your party.